“That’s the set-up”: Man 'faints' as he enters building; video raises suspicions

-Strange Moment Man Pretends to Faint Raises Massive Suspicions as Video Hits Online: “That’s the Set-Up”
+Strange Moment Man Pretends to Faint Raises Suspicions as Video Hits Online: “That’s the Set-Up”

 - A man has raised massive suspicions after a video in which he pretends to faint emerged on social media